Kotomi (kickboxer): Krush Flyweight title reign

 She took part in the Krush flyweight tournament, which was held during Krush 121.
 Kotomi faced Yoshimi in the tournament semifinals.
 She won the fight by unanimous decision.
 Advancing to the tournament finals, she was scheduled to fight Mahiro at Krush 124.
 The fight was a rematch, with Kotomi having won their first bout by unanimous decision.
 Kotomi won the fight by unanimous decision.
 During the post-match press conference, Kotomi announced her desire to fight a rematch with Kana Morimoto, for the K-1 Flyweight title.

-Kotomi was scheduled to face Rikako Sakurai in a 53kg catchweight bout at K-1 World GP 2021: Yokohamatsuri on September 20, 2021.
+Kotomi was scheduled to face Rikako Sakurai in a 53 kg catchweight bout at K-1 World GP 2021: Yokohamatsuri on September 20, 2021.
 She won the fight by unanimous decision, with all three judges scoring the fight 30-28 in her favor.

 Kotomi was scheduled to challenge the K-1 Women's Flyweight champion Kana Morimoto at K-1 World GP 2022 Japan on February 27, 2022.
 The two of them previously fought on November 3, 2020, with Kotomi winning by unanimous decision.
-Kotomi later withdrew from the bout, for undisclosed reasons, and was replace by Ran.
+Kotomi later withdrew from the bout, for undisclosed reasons, and was replaced by Ran.

+Kotomi announced her retirement from all professional competition on August 1, 2023, as she experienced post concussion syndrome after sparring.